Cornell-Tech-Urban-Tech-Hub/BusObservatory-Grabber/README.md

 ## adding feeds

-1. update s3://busobservatory/_bus_observatory_config.json
-2. add a new scheduledevent to template.yaml (or use the automated template creator)
+1. add a new scheduledevent to template.yaml (or use the automated template creator)
 2. ./do-cloud.sh (will deploy a new lambda)
 3. re-run the "BusObservatory_All" crawler (delete all the old tables first? but why?)
+4. update s3://busobservatory/_bus_observatory_config.json to add to api

 ## setup
 Takes a config `config/_bus_observatory_config.json`file like